sylvestersz/atm_simulation/README.md

 Copy ATMdb.mdf to C:\Users\Administrator\Documents

-or you can change this to your database path
+or you can change this code to your database path
 ```c#
   SqlConnection con = new SqlConnection(@"Data Source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=C:\Users\Administrator\Documents\ATMdb.mdf;Integrated Security=True;Connect Timeout=30");
 ```